JeffRMoore/async-benchmark-runner/README.md

 An asynchronous benchmark must return a promise.
 The measurement interval will not be completed until that promise resolves.

-The results of running the benchmark will look like this
+The results of running this benchmark will look like this:

 ```
 Running benchmark suite from benchmark/suite